PSY 235 — Introduction to Library Research Methods

 - Each record includes a citation and an abstract with your search terms highlighted.

 - Click on any article title for more information about the article, especially to see all of the Subjects under which the article was classified.

-- Save articles to an electronic "Folder" by clicking on the yellow "Folder" icon at the bottom of each record.
-Use the Folder to collect search results you want to look at more closely.
+- Save articles to an electronic "Folder" by clicking on the pale blue "Folder" icon on the RH side of each record.
+Use the Folder (at the top of each PsycINFO screen) to collect search results you want to look at more closely.

 - Click"PDF Full Text" or "Linked Full Text" to see the complete article.

 - A PDF Full Text article looks exactly like the article in hard copy (the paper journal) and opens in Adobe Acrobat Reader.
 Print it by clicking the Print button in the floating Adobe Acrobat toolbar at the bottom of most article pages OR on the upper RH side of the article page.

 At the bottom of MANY records, you will see a red and white "Find it @CSUDH Lib" button .
 Clicking this icon leads to several possible kinds of results:

 - You will see a list of one or more links to the article in one or more different databases.
 When you click on one of those databases, you may be able to link directly to the article OR you may have to search in the database for the article you want.

 - Sometimes, if the CSUDH Library is a current or past subscriber to the journal title you need, you will also be able to link to locations and dates of print versions in the CSUDH Library.
 These may be: